charMstr/ft_services/srcs/mysql/README.md

 and includes any file.cnf found in /etc/my.cnf.d directory.
 The equivalent command line sequences are written as comments.

+The mysql server will be started with the "mysql" system account.(root should be avoided for security reasons).
+ When installing the mysql server with the script mysql_install_db, a mysql database admin account is created along with the same name.
+We will change its name and give it a new password.
+We also make sure it is only able to connect locally (security reasons).
+This user has super right over the entirity of the databases, including the wordpress database, but also the system tables etc.

+We created a user that is only being granted access to the wordpress database, and not the entire set of databases in the mysql server.
+This user will be able to connect remotely.

+### TIP: the DB_USER in the wp-config.php file will be the user connecting the
+database as a client, it will in our case access the wordpress database.
+Within this database, we will find in the subtable wp_users the different wordpress users like admins, editors etc. DB_USER and wp_users are two different things.

 ## RESSOURCES:

 Regarding the configuration options file of mysql, on the oficial website can be